 - Approach 1: Assume that every company in the country is equally exposed to country risk.
-In this case, - E(Return) = Riskfree Rate + CRP + Beta (Mature ERP) - Approach 2: Assume that a company's exposure to country risk is similar to its exposure to other market risk. - E(Return) = Riskfree Rate + Beta (Mature ERP+ CRP) - Approach 3: Treat country risk as a separate risk factor and allow firms to have different exposures to country risk (perhaps based upon the proportion of their revenues come from non-domestic sales) - E(Return)=Riskfree Rate+ (Mature ERP) + λ (CRP) Mature ERP = Mature market Equity Risk Premium CRP = Additional country risk premium
+In this case, - E(Return) = Riskfree Rate + CRP + Beta (Mature ERP) - Implicitly, this is what you are assuming when you use the local Government's dollar borrowing rate as your riskfree rate. - Approach 2: Assume that a company's exposure to country risk is similar to its exposure to other market risk. - E(Return) = Riskfree Rate + Beta (Mature ERP+ CRP) - Approach 3: Treat country risk as a separate risk factor and allow firms to have different exposures to country risk (perhaps based upon the proportion of their revenues come from non-domestic sales) - E(Return)=Riskfree Rate+ (Mature ERP) + (CRP)

+Mature ERP = Mature market Equity Risk Premium

+CRP = Additional country risk premium